 Chicago area hydrologic river stages/flood forecasts

-Most rivers across the Chicago area are at bankfull or in various stages of flood with record flooding on the Kankakee River at Shelby and the Iroquois River at Chebanse.
-Light rain later tonight will have no affect on the rivers, but additional significant rains Saturday of .25 to .50-inches north of Interstate-80 and .50 to 1.00-inch south of Interstate-80 could at the minimum slow the fall and extend the period in flood or cause a secondary rise on the rivers, especially those already well above flood across southern portions.
-Rivers in flood are shown in light green on the highlighted map.
+Several rivers across the Chicago area are near bankfull or in various stages of flood with Record flooding on the Kankakee River at Shelby, Kouts and Dunns Bridge and Major flooding on portions of the Illinois, Iroquois and Pecatonica Rivers.
+Anticipated rainfall with embedded thunderstorms could slow the fall and prolong the period in flood, or cause a secondary rise on some of the rivers.
+Rivers outlined in light-green on the highlighted map are in flood.

-Following is a list of river stages and maximum flood forecasts issued by the Chicago National Weather Service Forecast Office…
+Below is a listing of area river stages and maximum flood forecast issued by the Chicago National Weather Service Forecast Office…

 Hydrologic Summary